 b.
 The meeting must be held no later than ten school days after the child's fourth unexcused absence in a month or tenth unexcused absence in a school year.

 c.
-If the parent or other such person having control of a child who is truant fails to attend the above-described meeting OR if such parent or other person otherwise fails to cooperate with the school in attempting to solve the truancy problem, the Superintendent of Schools shall be required to file a written legal complaint for each truant with the Superior Court of the State of Connecticut under Connecticut General Statutes Section 46b-149 alleging the belief that the acts or omissions of the child are such that his family is a family with service needs.
+If the parent or other such person having control of a child who is truant fails to attend the above-described meeting OR if such parent or other person otherwise fails to cooperate with the school in attempting to solve the truancy problem, the Superintendent of Schools may file a written legal complaint for each truant with the appropriate agency alleging the belief that the acts or omissions of the child are such that their family is a family with service needs.

 2.The Board shall coordinate services with and referrals of children to community agencies providing child and family services.